What is Considered a “Work-Related Injury”?

 Exceptions to Classifying an Injury as Work-Related

 An injury may occur in the work environment that falls under the exceptions outlined by OSHA.
 These injuries are not recordable incidents under OSHA standards.
-The following exceptions may disqualify an injury as work-related and are considered not recordable:
+The following exceptions may disqualify an injury from being considered work-related.
+These are not considered recordable:

 • The employee is injured at the workplace but not in a work capacity.
 They are in the environment as a general public member.

-• Symptoms of an injury appear during working hours but result from an injury occurring off-duty.
+• Symptoms of an injury appear during working hours but result from an off-duty event.

-• An employee’s voluntary participation in an activity at work, such as a blood drive or recreational activity, results in injury.
+• An injury resulting from an employee’s voluntary participation in an activity such as a blood drive or recreational activity at work.

 • Injuries are sustained from preparing food or drinking and consuming it at work.